NMRDfromMD/nmrdfrommd.github.io/docs/source/illustrations/lennard-jones-fluids.rst

 temperature.
 The results show that :math:`G_{ij}^{(0)}` shifts to longer times as the temperature decreases, as expected from the slowing down of molecular motion.

+..
+    - May be keep only the right panel, and give tau versus T on the right instead.
+    - what information do we get from G(0)?
+Some structure info? --> does not vary much anyway here (interesting to mention?)

 .. image:: lennard-jones-fluids/nmr-correlation-functions-dm.png
     :class: only-dark
     :alt: Correlation functions of a LJ fluid simulated with LAMMPS